-A few notes for those who would like more information about choosing and installing a solar panel system in any 12 volt environment.
+A few notes for those who would like more information about choosing and installing a rigid or semi-flexible solar panel system in any 12 volt environment.
 This includes motorhomes, boats and caravans.

 These straightforward notes cover the best types of solar panels to use.
 We will also provide information on solar panel charge controllers, and all the other components you will need for your solar panel system.

-Always use monocrystalline solar panels.
+Always use solar panels with monocrystalline cells.
 This is the best technology for 12 volt charging applications.
-Definitely the most efficient silicon based material in common use.
+Monocrystalline is the most efficient cell material in common use.

 For the ultimate in rugged solar panel systems for yachts, take a look at Solara marine solar panels.
 Solara M-Series are one of most successful solar panels in use for maritime applications.
-Built to withstand the harshest conditions.
+Only 4mm thick and built to withstand the harshest conditions.

 Your solar panel system must have a charge controller to ensure complete and safe battery charging.

 A poor quality charge controller will steadily damage your batteries, costing you more in the long run.

 We consider the charge controller to be the most important part of the solar panel system.

 SunWorks charge controllers are well known for performance, appearance, and ease of use.
 We design and build our controllers specifically to meet the needs of 12 volt solar system applications.
 They are ideally suited to boats, motorhomes and caravans.